Women in the Gaza war: Gaza Strip

-Gaza Strip

-Casualties and widowhood
+In March 2025, a report by the Independent International Commission of Inquiry on the Occupied Palestinian Territory, including East Jerusalem, and Israel, submitted to the Human Rights Council, detailed the systematic use of sexual and gender-based violence by Israeli Security Forces since October 2023.
+The report documented multiple instances of Israeli soldiers attempting to humiliate Palestinian women by wearing or posing with their underwear and sharing the images online, while referring to them as "prostitutes" and "sluts."
+The commission also detailed instances of sexual violence directed against Palestinian girls.
+Female prisoners were forced to pose in degrading circumstances, including in their underwear and in front of an Israeli flag, with the photos also circulated online.
+They were subjected to sexual assault, harassment, forced nudity, and threats of rape.

 Two and a half months into the war, OCHA estimated a total of 20,000 casualties.
 More than 40% were children, and over 31% were women.
 During the first 100 days of the war, more than 24,620 Palestinians were killed in the Gaza Strip, around 70 percent of them women or children.
-Furthermore, at least 3,000 women could have been widowed and become heads of households, while at least 10,000 children may have been left fatherless.
+At least 3,000 women could have been widowed and become heads of households, while at least 10,000 children may have been left fatherless.
 UN Women described women and children as the primary casualties of the Gaza war.
 Five months into the war, the casualties consisted of an estimated 43% children and 29% women.
-In May 2024, the United Nations adjusted its estimate of the proportion of women and children among those killed in Gaza, reporting that 32% were children, 20% women, 40% men, and 8 percent elderly.
+In November 2024 The UN's Human Rights Office stated that close to 70% of verified victims over a six-month period were women and children.
+In May 2025, UN Women estimated over 28,000 women and girls were killed in Gaza since October 2023, this being one woman and one girl on average killed every hour in attacks by Israeli forces.
+In July 2025 the United Nations Special Rapporteur on Violence Against Women presented her findings to the Human Rights Council, wherein she states that Israel is intentionally targeting Palestinian women and girls in a manner aimed at destroying them and undermining the continuity of the Palestinian people, a pattern she described as a "femi-genocide."
+Her report notes that women and girls make up an estimated 67 percent of the 57,680 Palestinians killed as of 9 July 2025.

 In early September 2025, total casualties exceeded 64,231.
-Their composition had changed, with children accounting for at least 30%, and women about 16%.
 There were 2,596 children who had lost both parents.
 Furthermore, 53,724 children had lost one parent; 47,804 their father and 5,920 their mother.
-These September numbers were all cited from the Gaza Health Ministry.
+In November 2025, the Palestinian Foreign Ministry stated on X that at least 33,000 women and girls were killed by Israel since the October 2023, citing from Gaza's Government Media Office.
+In April 2026, it was reported by UN Women that between October 2023 and December 2025, more than 38,000 women and girls were killed by Israel.